Sprouted Quinoa And Beet Salad. Are you looking for an awesome and healthy salad? This one is for you.

 I love whole grains in salad and use them often.
 Sprouted grains are so much healthier, so I try and make sure they are added in occasionally as well.
 Why sprouted grains?
 Great question.
 When you sprout a grain, the enzymatic process that happens allows access to vitamins and minerals that generally aren't available.
 Sprouted grains are also more easily digestible.
 If you haven't tried them, you should!

 The process of sprouting is very easy, but a little time-consuming.
+I have a detailed post all about it.
 Those seeds need time to germinate.
 I recently purchased these Sprouting Lids and have loved them!
 They are well worth every dime.

-I have included a recipe box below with a more detailed description of sprouting grains, but here are the basics.
+.
 I like to start in the morning.
 Rinse your grains well.
 Cover them in water and allow them to sit in a jar or other sprouting container and allow them to sit like this for about 4 hours.
 This is hydrating your grain for growth.
 Drain the water.
 Rinse and drain again.
 Now, sit your jar upside down and let it sit like this for the rest of the day.
 Before you go to bed, rinse and drain again.
 Now, the magic happens.
 Usually, when you wake up, you will see a sprout in the grain!
 It is so cool!
-For more on sprouting, continued in the FAQ section.
+For more on sprouting, continue in the FAQ section.

 Some grains take a little longer, so don't stress if your grains aren't sprouted in the morning.
 Simply rinse, drain and keep letting it sprout.